-Although the manufacturing industry employs far fewer Americans than it did 50 years ago, there are still sectors thriving and even experiencing substantial growth.
-Interestingly, most of these sectors belong to the process manufacturing sphere.
-As the name implies, process manufacturing refers to the processing as well as combination of raw materials and ingredients to create finished products.
-To deal with the specific challenges in this field, many businesses turn to process process manufacturing software.
+Although the manufacturing industry employs a smaller percentage of Americans than it did 50 years ago, there are still sectors that are thriving and experiencing substantial growth.
+Most of these companies fall within the process manufacturing sphere.
+Process manufacturing refers to the processing and the combination of raw materials and ingredients to create finished products.
+To deal with the specific challenges in this field, many businesses turn to process manufacturing ERP software.

 - What’s the Difference Between Discrete and Process Manufacturing?

-- The Top 10 Reasons Companies Choose Process Manufacturing ERP Software
+- The Top 10 Benefits and Components of Process Manufacturing ERP Software

 What’s the Difference Between Discrete and Process Manufacturing?

-The Top 10 Reasons Companies Choose Process Manufacturing ERP Software
+The Top 10 Benefits and Components of Process Manufacturing ERP Software

 1. Quality Management